-In the present report, Elia has defined the objectives of Smart Testing, a methodology which aims to perform availability tests more efficiently in order to reduce the volume of tests.
+In the present report, Elia has defined the objectives of Smart Testing, a methodology which aims to perform availability tests more efficiently in order to reduce the number of tests and tested volumes.
 This reduction should be beneficial to the social welfare as the tests are priced by the BSPs into their offers.

-Three guiding principles frame the bid and CCTU scoring systems in order to ensure that the BSPs portfolio is tested, in an unpredictable and non-discriminatory manner.
-Once a BSP has demonstrated its reliability in fulfilling its obligations, the BSP is granted a reduction of volume and number of tests.
+Three guiding principles frame the bid and CCTU scoring systems in order to ensure that the BSP's portfolio is tested, in an unpredictable and non-discriminatory manner.
+Once a BSP has demonstrated its reliability in fulfilling its obligations, the BSP is granted a reduction of tested volumes and number of tests.